Prepaid Cards in Spain – Pros & Cons

 Some prepaid cards are virtual – in other words you won’t have another piece of plastic in your wallet.
 You’ll receive by email / post the 16-digit card number, expiry date and CCV (the 3-digit code normally found on the back) along with your online access details.
 Virtual cards are normally issued immediately.

 Disadvantages of Prepaid Cards

 One of the main disadvantages are the fees, which vary depending on the bank or company.
-Check carefully the fees that apply and take your own circumstances into account.
-If you want a card with a low balance and you’ll be carrying out regular top-ups, then it would be better to look for one that offers these for free.
+If you’ll only be maintaining a low balance on a prepaid card, with regular top-ups, then it would be better to look for one that offers these for free.

 You have to remember to top-up the card and remember how much you have on it at any time to avoid problems (and embarrassment) if your card is declined due to lack of funds.